 Icebreaker One is here to help deliver a demonstrably Net Zero Future.

-In our current political environment, Net Zero is reached when any greenhouse gas (GHG) emissions are reduced to zero in total.
+In our current political environment, Net Zero is reached when any greenhouse gas (GHG) emissions are reduced to zero in total (against 1990 levels).

 All such interventions will be disruptive to how we live today and require multidisciplinary action.